DawangLi/NextLevel-HL7/README.md

 ## Welcome!

-The NextLevel HL7 API enables .NET interface developers to send and receive HL7 messages via a simple client and server architecture.
+The NextLevel HL7 API enables .NET interface developers to send and receive HL7 messages via a simple client server architecture.

 ## What's in the API: